Disclaimer, Privacy, and Security Notice

 - The information above is also collected by Google Analytics on behalf of EPA.
 Google Analytics uses first-party persistent cookies, which the government classifies as Tier 2 persistent cookies.
 Tier 2 persistent cookies do not collect any personally identifiable information, but only those metrics listed above.
 In addition, persistent cookies can identify return visitors to www.clu-in.org by setting a small file in internet Web browsers.
 Unless you first opt-out (see below), the Google Analytics code used will automatically set a persistent cookie in the browser of the computer you are using to access www.clu-in.org.

 You can opt-out by changing the cookie settings in your browser.
-For instructions on how to disable cookies in some of the most popular Web browsers, visit http://www.usa.gov/optout_instructions.shtml.
-Google also provides an Opt-Out Browser Add-on for newer browsers: http://tools.google.com/dlpage/gaoptout.
-Opting-out will still allow you to obtain comparable information from the CLU-IN website.
+See instructions on how to disable cookies in some of the most popular Web browsers.
+Google also provides an Opt-Out Browser Add-on for newer browsers.
+Opting-out will not prevent you from obtaining information from this website.

-For more information about the federal government's use of persistent cookies, please refer to the Office of Management and Budget's (OMB) Memo Guidance for the Online Use of Web Measurement and Customization Technologies.
+For more information about the federal government's use of persistent cookies, please refer to the Office of Management and Budget's (OMB) Memo Guidance for the Online Use of Web Measurement and Customization Technologies (PDF).

-- Where identifying information is asked of you (such as to respond to an information request) that information is provided vountarily by you.
+- Where identifying information is asked of you (such as to respond to an information request) that information is provided voluntarily by you.
 It is used only for the stated purpose and is not made available for other purposes.
 By providing this information voluntarily, you are consenting to its collection for the stated purpose.
-See our notice of use.
+See our notice of use and Privacy Impact Assessment (175KB/11pp) for more details.

 - No additional attempts are made to identify individual users or their usage habits.

-- If you have any questions or comments about the information presented here, or would like to view all personally identifiable information that is in your name and currently stored in support of this website, please contact us through our Comments Page.
+- If you have any questions or comments about the information presented here, or would like to view all personally identifiable information that is in your name and currently stored in support of this website for review and possible correction, please contact us through our Comments Page.
+You may also contact the EPA Privacy Hotline at 202-566-1668 or firstname.lastname@example.org.

 Example of Information Collected for Statistical Purposes

-Below is an example of the information collected based on a standard request for a World Wide Web document:
+Below is an example of the information collected based on a standard website request:

 - The date and time of the request.